The Preisach graph and longest increasing subsequences: Introduction and results

 \section{Introduction and results}

 \paragraph{Increasing subsequences in random permutations.} We consider a permutation $\rho=(\rho_1,\ldots,\rho_N)\in{\cal S}_N$ of $\{1,\ldots,N\}$.
-The well-known Robinson-Schensted-Knuth correspondence~\cite{Sch61,Knu70} gives a bijection between $\rho$ and a \emph{pair of Young tableaux} $(P,Q)$, where the length of the first row of the tableaux equals the length $\ell(\rho)$ of the longest increasing subsequence of $\rho$.
+The well-known Robinson-Schensted-Knuth correspondence~\cite{Sch61,Knu70} gives a bijection between $\rho$ and a \emph{pair of standard Young tableaux} $(P,Q)$, where the length of the first row of the tableaux equals the length $\ell(\rho)$ of the longest increasing subsequence of $\rho$.
 The meaning of the sum of the length of the first $k$th rows in terms of increasing subsequences was unraveled in~\cite{Gre74}.
 Furthermore, if $\rho$ is taken uniformly distributed, the limiting law of $\ell(\rho)$ has been studied.
-The law of large numbers was determined in~\cite{VK77}, see also~\cite{AD95,Sep98,Jo98}.
+The law of large numbers was determined in~\cite{LS77,VK77}, see also~\cite{AD95,Sep98,Jo98}.

-Relations with random matrix theory has been established.
-In~\cite{BDJ99} it was proven that the fluctuations of $\ell(\rho)$ is governed by the GUE Tracy-Widom distribution function~\cite{TW94}, see also the reviews~\cite{AD99,Cor18}.
+Relations with random matrix theory have also been established.
+In~\cite{BDJ99} it was proven that the fluctuations of $\ell(\rho)$ are governed by the GUE Tracy-Widom distribution function~\cite{TW94}, see also the reviews~\cite{AD99,Cor18}.
 In the proof of the fluctuations, it is convenient to consider $N$ to be Poisson distributed.
-Then, then the shape of the Young tableaux are described by the poissonized Plancherel measure, which is a Schur process arising naturally in other models, such as the Hammersley process~\cite{AD95} or a stochastic growth model of an interface~\cite{PS00,Jo01,BO04}.
+Then the shape of the Young tableaux is described by the poissonized Plancherel measure, which is a Schur measure arising naturally in other models, such as the Hammersley process~\cite{AD95} or a stochastic growth model of an interface~\cite{PS00,Jo01,BO04}.

-In this note, we consider a completely different representation of a permutation: we represent $\rho$ as a directed graph, called \emph{Preisach graph}, see~\cite{Ter20}.
-The vertices are a subset of $\{-1,1\}^N$, which can therefore be thought of as configurations of $N$ spins.
+In this note, we consider a completely different representation of a permutation: we represent $\rho$ as a directed graph, called the \emph{Preisach graph}, see~\cite{Ter20}.
+Its vertex set is a subset of $\{-1,1\}^N$, which can therefore be thought of as configurations of $N$ spins.
 Starting from the $(-1,\ldots,-1)$ spin configuration, each vertex of the graph can be obtained by sequences of spin flips that follow the rules explained below.
-In particular, there is a minimal number of times one switches from $-1\to +1$ transitions to $+1\to -1$ ones.
+In particular, for any given vertex of the graph there is a minimal number of times one switches from $-1\to +1$ transitions to $+1\to -1$ to reach it.

 We then analyze the structure of the graph and establish the correspondence to increasing subsequences.
 Our main result is the derivation of an \emph{explicit bijection} between the set of all increasing subsequences of $\rho$ and the vertex set of the Preisach graph, see Theorem~\ref{thmMain}.
 The bijection has an interesting geometric property: the minimal number of switches for a vertex is exactly equal to the length of the associated increasing subsequence.
 As a consequence, the length of the longest increasing subsequence is reflected by the nesting degree of the graph, see Corollary~\ref{CorMain}.
 Thus the geometric structure of the Preisach graph with its cycles nested inside cycles is directly related to the structure of the permutation $\rho$.